MLD (Manual Lymphatic Drainage)

 MLD involves gently and lightly manipulating specific areas of your body to help lymph move from a swollen area to a less swollen area.
 It is an integral part of Complete Decongestive Therapy (CDT).

-MLD involves techniques specific to the physiology of the lymphatic system, taking your specific needs into account.
+Taking your individual needs into account, MLD involves techniques specific to the physiology of the lymphatic system.
 Because the lymphatic system comprises lymph vessels that travel in one direction towards specific drainage ducts, MLD directs the fluid from swollen areas to lymph collectors that are open.
 The gentle, rhythmic motions on your skin also help to soften any hardened (fibrotic) tissue.

 WHAT IS COMPLETE DECONGESTIVE THERAPY (CDT)?

-The type of treatment that I provide is manual lymphatic drainage consisting of MLD with Complete Decongestive Therapy (CDT), which includes the following:
+The treatment I provide comprises MLD with Complete Decongestive Therapy (CDT):

 MLD (manual lymphatic drainage) involves using my hands to unblock lymph and improve its flow.
 If appropriate, I use a Deep Oscillation machine to provide an electrostatic energy through my hands during the treatment .